-Since the contents of the stomach are already highly chlorinated, it is unlikely that any ingested residues would have much of an effect.
+Since the contents of the stomach are already highly chlorinated, it is unlikely that any ingested residues from reticulated water would have much of an effect.

 You may have read in the media that Cape Town’s water currently has an earthy-taste; it is due to high levels of organic material from the Voëlvlei Dam.
 Despite assurances from the authorities that it is safe to drink, residents are rightly concerned.

 These findings, plus the large amount of plastic micro-particles in our drinking water, create great difficulties for those concerned about their wellness.
 Are we becoming neurotic?

 For me it is just one more reason we are so pleased to have built an underground reservoir which stores our rainwater; that will certainly have some organic material from the gutters but, in the absence of chlorine, no THMs are formed.
 We have a happier microbiome and there is the certainty of no plastic being ingested.